shipworthy/simple_feature_flags/README.md

 }
 ```

-## Using Feature Flag in Your Code
+## Using Feature Flags in Your Code

 Wrap your feature logic in `SimpleFeatureFlags.enabled?/1`: